If you are based in South Wales and need help with an Oath, Affidavit, Statutory Declaration, or similar, then please get in touch.

-An Oath is often sworn in legal documents such as Affidavits, Statutory Declarations, Council documents (such as transfer of burial rights) or Insolvency Forms.
+An Oath is sometimes required in legal documents, for example, Affidavits, Statutory Declarations, council documents (such as transfer of burial rights) and Insolvency Forms.

-These must be sworn on oath in front of a solicitor.
+These must be sworn on Oath.
+Sworn on the Bible or Koran (Quran) in front of a solicitor or commissioner of oaths.

-A Statutory Declaration, in conveyancing, is a document drafted where there is a title defect and this is used to rectify the same.
+A Statutory Declaration, in conveyancing, is a document drafted where there is a title defect and this is used as part of the process to rectify the issue.

 Read more about Statutory Declarations here…